Table of contents

 • you will optimize rates based on performance data

-• in the reports you will see which ads have the greatest impact on your marketing goals
+• in the reports, you will see which ads have the greatest impact on your marketing goals

-Minimum requirements for using DDA in Google Ads are:
+The minimum requirements for using DDA in Google Ads are:

 • 3,000 interactions with ads on supported networks in the last 30 days